The Economics of Energy Efficiency vs. Renewable Energy

 1) Energy Efficiency is about more than electricity.
 For cold climate North American homes, the biggest source of energy consumption is space heating; space heating, in turn, is largely fueled by oil and natural gas.
 Barring a wholesale conversion to a electric heat (which may be expensive), photovoltaics will do nothing to reduce the amount of oil and gas that your home consumes.

 2) Should you decide to invest in renewables, the scale of your investment will depend on the amount of energy your home consumes.
-If you can cut your home’s energy consumption in half through simple, low-cost measures, and thus reduce the investment necessary to take your home to net zero in half (think: 1 solar panel vs. 2), you’ve made a good investment.
+If you can cut your home’s energy consumption in half through simple, low-cost measures, and thus reduce the investment necessary to take your home to net zero in half, you’ve made a good investment.